 In many child abuse and neglect proceedings, lawyers waive the opportunity to make opening and closing arguments.
 However, these arguments can help shape the way the judge views the case and therefore can help the client.
 Argument may be especially critical, for example, in complicated cases when information from expert witnesses should be highlighted for the judge, in hearings that take place over a number of days or when there are several children and the agency is requesting different services or permanency goals for each of them.

 It is important to be able to read the judge.
-The attorney should move along when the judge is tracking the argument and elaborate on the areas that appear to need more attention.
+The child’s lawyer should move along when the judge is tracking the argument and elaborate on the areas that appear to need more attention.

-Prepare and make all appropriate motions and evidentiary objections.
+The child’s lawyer should prepare and make all appropriate motions and evidentiary objections.
 Be aware of the need to make a record for appeal.

 Action:

-The child’s lawyer should make appropriate motions and evidentiary objections to advance the child’s position during the hearing.
-If necessary, the child’s lawyer should file memoranda of points and authorities in support of the client’s position on motions and evidentiary issues.
+The child’s lawyer should make appropriate motions and evidentiary objections to advance the child client’s position during the hearing.
+If necessary, the child’s lawyer should file memoranda of points and authorities in support of the child client’s position on motions and evidentiary issues.
 The child’s lawyer should always be aware of preserving legal issues for appeal.

 Commentary:

 It is essential that the child’s lawyers understand the applicable rules of evidence and all court rules and procedures.
-The lawyer must be willing and able to make appropriate motions, objections and arguments (e.g., objecting to the qualification of expert witnesses, the competence or child or other witness, or raising the issue of the child welfare agency’s lack of reasonable efforts.
+The child’s lawyer must be willing and able to make appropriate motions, objections and arguments (e.g., objecting to the qualification of expert witnesses, the competence or child or other witness, or raising the issue of the child welfare agency’s lack of reasonable efforts).

-If the child testifies, the child’s lawyer should ensure that questions to the child are phrased in a syntactically and linguistically appropriate manner.
+If the child client testifies, the child’s lawyer should ensure that questions to the child client are phrased in a syntactically and linguistically appropriate manner.

 Commentary:

 The phrasing of questions should take into consideration the law and research regarding children's testimony, memory and suggestibility.
-The information a child gives in interviews and during testimony is often misleading because the adults have not understood how to ask children developmentally appropriate questions and how to interpret their answers properly.
-The child’s lawyer must become skilled at recognizing the child's developmental limitations.
+The information a child gives in interviews and during testimony is often misleading because adults may not understand how to ask children developmentally appropriate questions nor how to interpret answers properly.
+The child’s lawyer must become skilled at recognizing the child client's developmental limitations.
 It may be appropriate to present expert testimony on the issue and even to have an expert present during a young child's testimony to point out any developmentally inappropriate phrasing.

 The child’s lawyer should present and cross examine witnesses and prepare and offer exhibits.